yuany90/Bezier-Curve/README.md

 Bezier-Curve
 ============

-This is a C++ program that generated Bezier Curve and Bezier Surface in two different approaches.\n One approach implements "De Casteljau's algorithm". \n It is a recursive method to evaluate polynomials in Bernstein form or Bézier curves. http://en.wikipedia.org/wiki/De_Casteljau's_algorithm.
+This is a C++ program that generated Bezier Curve and Bezier Surface in two different approaches.

+It is a recursive method to evaluate polynomials in Bernstein form or Bézier curves.

+http://en.wikipedia.org/wiki/De_Casteljau's_algorithm.

-Another way is directly using the Bezier Curve formula http://en.wikipedia.org/wiki/B%C3%A9zier_curve
+Another way is directly using the Bezier Curve formula

+http://en.wikipedia.org/wiki/B%C3%A9zier_curve

 In this program, "#define ALGORITHM 0" in bezierCurve.cpp and bezierSurface.cpp decides which algorithm to use.